Zehra/SpawnkillRevenge/README.md

 ## Configuring

+Load the plugin:

+    -loadplugin SpawnkillRevenge

+In-game:

+	/loadplugin SpawnkillRevenge

-The period of time during which a player is considered to be spawnkilled is given by the BZDB variable `spawnkillTime`.
+The period of time during which a player is considered to be spawnkilled is given by the floating-point BZDB variable `spawnkillTime` (the default is "5.0" seconds; you should experiment with different values for your server).
 You can set it at load time by passing:

     -set spawnkillTime <seconds>

 You can set it in-game with:

     /set spawnkillTime <seconds>